Last Updated on by Mitch Rezman

 We have found through research done at HARI (Hagen Avicultural Research Institute) in conjunction with the Ontario Veterinary College that sometimes a second dose of light (168 hours of) may be necessary to reset your bird’s circadian rhythms.

-5 hours of light and 19 hours of darkness stimulates hormones.
+5 hours of light and 19 hours of darkness stimulate hormones.

 Ask yourself, when a parrot (no parrots except for Quakers build nests) wants to have babies in the wild why does she occupy a DARK hole in a tree?